StackMCP

 When to Use Playwright MCP

-• You are building or testing production applications.
-The broader tool set means fewer workarounds and more reliable results.
+• Production app testing -- broader tool set means fewer workarounds

 The Verdict

-Playwright MCP wins on capabilities, reliability, browser support, and ecosystem adoption.
-It is the default choice for AI-assisted browser automation in 2026, and the download numbers reflect that.
+Playwright MCP wins on capabilities, reliability, browser support, and adoption.
+It is the default choice for browser automation in 2026.
+Puppeteer MCP is a lighter alternative for basic interactions when token budget is the primary constraint.

 Related Stacks